 Before OOH went digital, it was often planned in a siloed fashion, away from other channels.
-At the very most, OOH was also useful to amplify other channels by including a website URL to visit or a QR code to scan.
+At the very most, OOH was useful to amplify other channels by including a website URL to visit or a QR code to scan.

-However, the digitization of out-of-home made it easier to integrate DOOH campaigns with other channels, and the programmatic element makes that integration even more sophisticated and targeted and capable of omnichannel measurement.
+However, digital evolution in out-of-home made it easier to integrate DOOH campaigns with other channels, and the programmatic element makes that integration even more sophisticated and targeted.

 According to Miall at VIOOH, "Where we've seen particular success, and where out-of-home tends to align very strongly, is with mobile and social.
-Whether it's using mobile data to help with audience targeting, or from an execution perspective, having a call-to-action on the outof-home screen that is then driving the mobile and social activity."
+Whether it's using mobile data to help with audience targeting, or from an execution perspective, having a call-to-action on the out-of-home screen that is then driving the mobile and social activity."

-Wilson adds, "As the consumer moves around, their mobile goes with them.
+Wilson added, "As the consumer moves around, their mobile goes with them.
 So there's a really good synergy there between population movement and the outdoor screens that they're seeing."